-Invigorated by new tax credits, New York has become a leading hub for building wind energy components.
+Invigorated by the 2022 tax credits, New York has become a leading hub for building wind energy components.
 The state has seen over \$2.3 billion of investment announced for these facilities and the creation of over 2,600 jobs.
 For example:

 - In April 2024, Equinor announced the ground breaking of a \$861 million investment in a wind turbine staging and assembly facility at the South Brooklyn Marine Terminal that will create 1,000 construction jobs.
 This project is by far the largest single-site manufacturing/assembly investment in New York City in recent history.
 The project, currently under construction, will support the build-out of the \$3 billion Empire Wind 1 project, expected to power 500,000 New York homes.
-Once built, this manufacturing facility would qualify for the Advanced Manufacturing Tax Credit (45X), while the Empire Wind 1 project itself will benefit from the Clean Electricity Tax Credits (45Y, 48E) as it generates power.
-Thanks to the bonus incentives in 45Y and 48E that provide a higher incentive for projects with domestic content, the combination of Empire Wind 1 and South Brooklyn Marine Terminal manufacturing facility mean lower energy costs for New Yorkers and more jobs in our backyard. - Manufacturing operations have markedly declined in NYC, which lost over a million manufacturing jobs over the last 50 years.
+The combination of Empire Wind 1 and South Brooklyn Marine Terminal manufacturing facility mean lower energy costs for New Yorkers and more jobs in our backyard. - Manufacturing operations have markedly declined in NYC, which lost over a million manufacturing jobs over the last 50 years.
 Brooklyn, once an industrial hub, was especially hard hit by offshoring and rezoning. - In February 2023, Siemens Gamesa announced \$500 million in a wind turbine manufacturing facility at the Port of Coeymans that will create 420 permanent new jobs.
 The planned project will supply components for all Siemens offshore wind projects along the East Coast.
-They have also committed to localizing suppliers of the facility, including steel fabrication, which according to the company, could double the jobs in the region.
-Once built, this facility would qualify for the Advanced Manufacturing Tax Credit (45X).
-The Clean Electricity Tax Credits (45Y, 48E) will also help create a domestic market for the wind energy components it makes. - This project would revitalize the Port of Coeymans which used to be a brick marine terminal.
+They have also committed to localizing suppliers of the facility, including steel fabrication, which according to the company, could double the jobs in the region. - This project would revitalize the Port of Coeymans which used to be a brick marine terminal.